learn-co-curriculum/fe-box-styles/README.md

 ### Border

-Border properties allow us to create a line at te edge of our element, below are a few key porperties and their accepted values separated by `|` pipes.
+Border properties allow us to create a line at the edge of our element, below are a few key porperties and their accepted values separated by `|` pipes.

 `border-size: 1% | 1px | 1em`